Site History and Significance

 World Monuments Fund (WMF) included the Lopud Franciscan Monastery on the 1996 World Monuments Watch in an effort to draw attention to the site's deterioration and emphasize the potential for socioeconomic growth that could come from its restoration.
 Conservation and adaptive reuse of the site would provide a valuable example for the restoration of other sites in the region.

-Following the 1996 Watch, the Save Dalmatia Foundation organized a conference highlighting the plight of Lopud and other islands on the southern Dalmatian coast, with the support of WMF.
-Attended by the Prince of Wales and Croatia's prime minister, the conference focused attention on the sensitive development of the historic buildings of the area.
-In 1997, a private owner agreed to restore the monastery in exchange for a long-term concession, but many years later only minor repairs had taken place.
-February 2011
+Following the 1996 Watch, the Save Dalmatia Foundation, with the support of WMF, organized a conference highlighting alternative uses for Lopud and other islands on the southern Dalmatian coast.
+Attended by the Prince of Wales and Croatia's prime minister, the conference focused attention on the sensitive development of the historic buildings of the area and possible tourism strategies.

 In 1997, collector, activist, and philanthropist Francesca Thyssen-Bornemisza set about restoring the Lopud monastery as Creative Director, launching a twenty-year preservation project leading to the site opening its doors in 2020.
 Today, the fifteenth-century Franciscan monastery has been transformed into Lopud 1483, a contemporary space hosting art, symposia, retreats, cultural events, and private stays, revived as a place for visitors and guests to enjoy once again.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.